 Although you may complete the modules in any order, we recommend you start with the introductory modules.
 These modules will allow you to describe findings from a skin exam and understand the basic pathophysiology of common skin diseases, as well as the appropriate treatment strategies.
 The introductory modules include:

 In addition, multiple instructional videos on dermatologic procedures have been created.
-Links to these videos are embedded within the modules and are also accessible from the curriculum's main Web page.

 Additionally, students completing a clinical rotation in dermatology may wish to approach the online curriculum as a supplement to a two- or four-week clerkship.
 For this purpose, sample two- and four-week curricula have been included under the suggested order of modules included in this learner's guide.